ground-creative/YourHomeServer/README.md

-*** Cloud support is only for tuya devices at the moment.
+*** Cloud support is only available for tuya devices at the moment.